CONTEXT

-I designed and shipped Sourcing Ally, an AI-powered sourcing assistant that helps enterprise teams find qualified suppliers by combining natural language with the accuracy and efficiency of artificial intelligence.
+Finding suppliers shouldn't feel like detective work.
+Sourcing Ally helps enterprise teams find qualified suppliers by combining natural language with the accuracy and efficiency of artificial intelligence.

 PROJECT DETAILS